- Is a notification even necessary?

 - If so, what information must they submit to the FDA

 - What process is in place to facilitate registration?

 Registering with the FDA becomes necessary when companies introduce new dietary ingredients.
 If a company has a new dietary ingredient, they must submit a notification to the FDA informing them of the ingredient’s presence.
 The distributor or manufacturer using the new ingredient in their dietary supplement remains responsible for testing the safety of the dietary ingredient for potential users.

 What to submit

-In the report, there must be mention of the company’s name and address, as well as the name of the new dietary ingredient.
-A description of the dietary supplement containing the new ingredient must also be provided.
+In the report, there must be mention of the company’s name and address and the name of the new dietary ingredient.
+It must also describe the dietary supplement containing the new ingredient.
 Additional details like conditions for use, history of use, and the company held responsible for determining its safety must be given.
-A signature of the person overseeing the submission process is also typically required.
+The FDA also requires a signature of the person overseeing the submission process.

 I also host a podcast called DarshanTalks, a show that discusses newsworthy FDA issues and how they apply to bringing a product to market – and keeping it there.
 From patient centricity in clinical trials to the government shutdown to CRISPR and bioethics to why big data is doomed to fail in healthcare, we’ve got quite the list of topics to review!
 Listen to the podcast on Google Play or on Soundcloud.